 As an owner/occupier of French property, you will receive 2 or 3 tax bills a year.
 Taxe foncière is a land tax payable by the owner of the property.
 Even if there are no buildings on the land, this tax will still be due unless the land is being used for agricultural purposes.
 Taxe d’habitation is payable by the occupier of the property and may include a portion for refuse collection (ordures).
 If not, a separate bill will be issued for this.
 In some parts of France, refuse collection takes place 3 times a week and hence can be surprisingly expensive.
 However, if the property is a second residence, you may apply for a reduction on this particular tax.
-You are unlikely to get a reduction on the other two.
+You will not get a reduction on the other two.

-A building is considered complete when it can be used for its intended use even though there may still be some work to do – eg. decorations.
+A building is considered complete when it can be used for its intended use even though there may still be some work to do – eg decorations.
 However, the external rendering must be done and safety features in place eg balustrades.
 This explains why some new properties are left unrendered for a long time!

 Within 90 days of completing the works you must also submit a form declaring the works finished.
 This form will be either with your building permit or can be obtained from the Mairie.